pimotte/nomic/README.md

 or "Judgement" are closed.
 Any player may start a vote in a separate issue to ignore a particular issue labelled "Trial" or "Judgement" for purposes of this rule.
 That issue will be ignored if a simple majority votes in favour of doing so.

+**329** *Drugs Policy*

+The minimum possible penalty associated with a Guilty Verdict is always a 0 point reduction.
+No other rule may impose a minimum point reduction associated with a Guilty Verdict on any type of violation punishble by Trial.